Meadowside Playground

 3 Common Elderberry bushes (sambucus nigra)

-3. Silky Dogwood bushes (cornus amomum)
+3 Silky Dogwood bushes (cornus amomum)

-3 Hazel bushes (Corylus avellana)
+3 Hazel bushes (corylus avellana)

 24 Bushes Total

-2 Redbud trees (cercis)
+2 Redbud trees (cercis canadensis)

 3 Red Jewel Flowering Crab trees (malus jewelcole)